 Cyclospora is a parasite usually associated with travel to developing countries.
 The infection it produces, called cyclosporiasis, causes profuse, often explosive, diarrhea that can last two months or more.
 Other cyclosporiasis symptoms, which can also last more than 60 days, include abdominal cramps, bloating, gas, nausea, fatigue, loss of appetite, weight loss, vomiting, body aches, low-grade fever, and other flu-like symptoms.

-Ryan Osterholm, an attorney with the national food safety law firm PritzkerOlsen, represented an Iowa woman who contracted a Cyclospora infection after eating at an Olive Garden.
+Ryan Osterholm, a noted food safety attorney, represented an Iowa woman who contracted a Cyclospora infection after eating at an Olive Garden.
 Her illnesses lasted several weeks and included three trips to the emergency room, according to the complaint.